How to Focus with ADHD: 8 Science-Backed Tips for Adults

 I was so focused on the desk that I didn't hear a word the teacher said.
 When the bell rang, I realized I had missed the entire lesson.
 I felt frustrated and disappointed in myself.

 But there's a good side to this.
 That same ability to focus deeply on one thing, which sometimes got me in trouble, became very helpful later in life.
-When I worked on things I cared about, like my business ideas, I could focus so wel, it surprised even me.
+When I worked on things I cared about, like my business ideas, I could focus so well, it surprised even me.

 It's all about learning how to work with your ADHD brain, not against it.